yannvanhalewyn/nashville-numbers/notes/ideas.md

   (see PointSystem.md)
 - Add the ability to make playlists (maybe even with a next button)
 - In Hubs, make a setlist and get to play those sheets in order
-- Add ability to 'fork' an existing public readonly sheet
+- Add ability to 'fork' an existing public readonly sheet // Actually that's a bad idea.
+- Think of names for the permissions in a hub.
+A peasant can't do anything, a lord can edit, a king can edit, add and delete sheets and a God can do anything, even manage people's permissions, rename the hub and rule the world.

 Marketing